nicm42/100-days-of-code-v2/log3.md

 **Day 3: 8th April 2021**
 Finally finished the calculator!
 After ages fixing things and breaking other things, I finally got it sorted out.
 It helped when I copied the code into VS Code so I could see more of it and Codepen didn't update every time I typed something.
 Streamlining it was the way to go in the end.

+**Day 4: 9th April 2021**
+I started the last project, the 25+5 timer.
+Which has 29 tests!
+I put the elements in and some state and functionality and formatting and it passes 18 of them.
+I still have the timer to go.
+But I went mad trying to get the time-left ID into the right format - I tried a couple of things then ended up converting everything to seconds and then having to deal with 1 hour needing to be changed to 60 minutes.
+I got there in the end.